benjamincrozat/content/posts/php-is-dead-2024.md

 Stable ecosystems without constant drama and forks each time there's a disagreement are needed now more than ever to build the next generation of successful products.

-Let me review the numbers from September 2024 together and see if PHP is dead or not.
+Let me review the numbers and statistics from September 2024 together and see if PHP is dead or not.

 ## PHP is dead.
 Or is it?
+Let's look at the statistics

-**In 2024, PHP is the most used and popular server-side scripting language, with a 75.8% market share overall. 🚀**
+**In 2024, PHP is the most used and popular server-side scripting language, with a 75.8% market share overall, according to usage statistics. 🚀**

 | Language     | Usage in September 2024 |
 | ------------ | ----------------------- |